elliottback/Whisky-Reviews/reviews/Bladnoch 2006 14 Yr Sherry Cask.md

 * **Taste:** dry plums, baked leather, that "new plastic" smell, citrus spritz, and malty sherry
 * **Finish:** medium; lean beef jerky and icing

-A lowland sherry bomb, what a suprise!
-This is suprisingly good, no off notes or excessive sulpher.
-The flavours turns suprisingly between flat/baked and rich/marvellous.
+A lowland sherry bomb, what a surprise!
+This is surprisingly good, no off notes or excessive sulphur.
+The flavours turns surprisingly between flat/baked and rich/marvellous.
 Excellent texture.

 **Rating: 92/100**